“Sublime, sophisticated converted farm, with chic white décor and excellent food, set in olive groves near coastal Otranto”

 - Vegetarian menu

-- Explore the Salentine peninsula, the heel of Italy’s boot: a rugged coastline with sandy shores and once-Greek towns, whose elder generations speak a muddle of Greek and Italian; drive on to the bleak land’s-end where Adriatic and Ionian seas meet, at Santa Maria di Leuca
+- Explore the Salentine peninsula, the heel of Italy’s boot.
+Its rugged coastline has sandy shores and once-Greek towns, plus you can drive to where the Adriatic and Ionian seas meet, at Santa Maria di Leuca

 - Bask on some of Puglia’s best beaches, with white sand and powder-blue sea: Baia dei Turchi has some wonderfully secluded coves